barryclark/jekyll-now/about.md

 I am the Director of Ecosystem at the Cloud Native Computing Foundation / Linux Foundation.
 I speak frequently at meetups and conferences on container and cloud native technologies.

 I founded the [Cloud Native London meetup](https://www.meetup.com/Cloud-Native-London), dedicated to building a strong, open, diverse developer community around the Cloud Native platform and technologies in London.
-We have 200-300 monthly attendees; if you are in London on the first Tuesday of each month, come join us!
+We have 200-300 monthly attendees; come join us in London on the first Tuesday of each month!

 ## Preferred forms of address